avivtabak/entitle-charts/charts/entitle-agent/README.md

     kubectl create secret generic entitle-agent-secret --from-file=./entitle-agent-secret --namespace entitle
     ```

-- Replace `serviceAccount.iamrole` with `secretsmanager_role_arn` from the terraform output if you installed our IAC
 - Replace `serviceAccount.iamrole` with `secretsmanager_role_arn` from the Terraform's output if you installed our IaC
 - Replace `<DATADOG_CUSTOMER_ID>` in `datadog.tags` to your company name